How Easy-to-use Language Access may Improve Staff Adoption and HCAHPS Scores

 Offering a high-quality language services program contributes to organizational values like diversity and inclusion.
-Case studies like CyraCom’s recent Steward Healthcare piece demonstrate the value of executives understanding the importance of staff training to treating patients with diverse backgrounds and languages equitably.
+Case studies like CyraCom’s recent Steward Healthcare and Boston Medical Center pieces demonstrate the value of executives understanding the importance of staff training to treating patients with diverse backgrounds and languages equitably.

 “We provide a lot of continuing education,” explained Carla Fogaren, System Director of Diversity Initiatives and Interpreter Services for Steward.
 “In one year, we educated over 12,000 staff, in-person.
 With sufficient training, we can hold staff accountable for properly utilizing our interpreter staff, as well as CyraCom’s dual handset blue phones that provide bedside interpreter access 24/7.”